dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

 ### Outrageous clock
+I have a graet idea for a clock!

 Describe the idea for your clock here - replacing this text.
 Be sure to use complete sentences, and you can reference your